lukoucky/swimming_pool_attendance_prediction/README.md

 This repository contain all code for my personal project that is prediction attendance of [Šutka](https://www.sutka.eu/en/) swimming pool.

 Project is still work in progress.
 So far following is done:
-* Gathering of attendance and wimming line usage data
+* Gathering of attendance data, swimming line usage data and weather data and storing them in database
 * Visualization of data on web page
 * Data processing for machine learning algorithms
 * Several algorithms trained for prediction.
 Best performance so far have [Extra Trees Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html)